prinnevald/project-ideas/README.md

 - [ ] :octocat: Torrent Client within University network
 - [ ] :octocat: NPP - NU Payment Protocol - for ~breaking~ debugging and pentesting purposes
 - [ ] Open source IPS tool with Cisco's Stealth Watch capabilities.
 (At least a prototype with limited functionality and intuitive GUI/CLI would be sufficient)
+- [ ] There is a dsvpn project, add DNS autoconfiguration on server side.

 ## Game
 - [ ] 2d/text-graphics visual novel game